luke-h1/fe-talk-2024/slides.md

 <img src='/amazon-recs.png' class='w-350' />

 <!--
 As a real world example, here are my amazon recommendations.
-You can see I'm getting some new show on prime video recommended to me along with fashion and some beauty products.
+You can see I'm getting some new tv show on prime recommended to me along with some other cards.
 I doubt this is how this works in real life but let's pretend.
-These cards could be controlled under a feature flag and an a/b test based on what the marketing department wants to do.
-Perhaps they are testing whether people click the mr and mrs smith card from the homepage to see if it boosts views.
+The mr and mrs card could be controlled under a feature flag with an a/b test based on what the marketing department wants to do.
+The marketing department want to turn on the feature flag and manage the a/b test themselves.
+They might be testing whether people click the mr and mrs smith card from the homepage to see if the poster draws people in.
 If it boosts views, they might keep that feature flag turned on and release this to 100% of users.
-Otherwise they might turn it off and find a new way to drive engagement.
+Otherwise they might try different posters to see what people like best.
 This way they're able to dynamically control what content a user sees or doesn't see while not having to talk to developers
 -->

 ---